PillarTechnology/kata-checkout-order-total/README.md

 5. Support a special in the form of "N for $X." For example, "3 for $5.00"
 6. Support a limit on specials, for example, "buy 2 get 1 free, limit 6" would prevent getting a third free item.
 7. Support removing a scanned item, keeping the total correct after possibly invalidating a special.
 8. Support "Buy N, get M of equal or lesser value for %X off" on weighted items.
+For example, "Buy 2 pounds of ground beef, get 1 pound half off."